clockworksspheres/ramdisk/src/examples/README.md

 # Examples README

-*NOTE: the examples directory is in flux due to the code base out-pacing the examples directory.*
+*NOTE: the examples directory should be stable.*

 Examples for using various libraries that have supported the ramdisk project at some point during it's life since before 2010.